-The following information has been provided with respect to the members of EnteroMedics' Board of Directors, including Drs.
-Goldfischer and Mr. Tremmel, who have been nominated by the Board of Directors for re-election as Class I Directors at the 2011 annual meeting, and Mr. Jansz, who has been nominated by the Board of Directors for election as a Class I Director at the 2011 annual meeting.
+The following information has been provided with respect to the members of EnteroMedics' Board of Directors, including Dr. Goldfischer and Messrs.
+Jansz and Tremmel, who have been nominated by the Board of Directors for re-election as Class I directors at the 2014 annual meeting.

-CLASS I DIRECTORS-Nominees for re-election and election at the 2011 Annual Meeting
+CLASS I DIRECTORS-Nominees for re-election at the 2014 Annual Meeting

-Carl Goldfischer, M.D., age 52, has served as one of our directors since July 2004.
+Carl Goldfischer, M.D., age 55, has served as one of our directors since July 2004.
 Dr. Goldfischer is currently an Investment Partner and Managing Director of Bay City Capital, serving as a member of the Board of Directors and executive committee, and has been with the firm since December 2000.
 His background includes extensive public and private investment and transaction work, as well as clinical trial development knowledge.
 Prior to joining Bay City Capital, Dr. Goldfischer was, until mid-2000, Chief Financial Officer of ImClone Systems Incorporated, a publicly-held biotechnology company focused on developing therapeutic oncology products, where he oversaw financial operations and strategic planning.
-Previously, he was a Research Analyst with the Reliance Insurance Company, helping to establish its portfolio and presence in the health care investment community.
-Dr. Goldfischer is a member of the Board of Directors of Poniard Pharmaceuticals, Inc., a publicly-held biopharmaceutical company focused on commercializing innovative oncology products, and MAP Pharmaceuticals, Inc., a publicly-held company focused on developing proprietary drug candidates for delivery via the respiratory tract, and also serves on the boards and audit committees of several private companies.
+Dr. Goldfischer serves on the boards and audit committees of several private companies.